IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 hideDropDown|Event is not supported anymore.
 Two new events are introduced, giving you more control over hiding the dropdown list: [dropDownListClosing](#dropDownListClosing) and [dropDownListClosed](#dropDownListClosed). showDropDown|Event is not supported anymore.
 Two new events are introduced, giving you more control over showing the dropdown list: [dropDownListOpening](#dropDownListOpening) and [dropDownListOpened](#dropDownListOpened). listSelected|Event is renamed to `dropDownItemSelected` to better communicate what it does.
 Use `ui.owner` to obtain reference to igEditor.
 Use `ui.editorInput` to obtain reference to the editable input.
 Use `ui.list` to obtain reference to the list container.
 Use `ui.item` to obtain reference to the list item which is selected. listSelecting|Event is renamed to `dropDownItemSelecting` to better communicate what it does.
 Use `ui.owner` to obtain reference to igEditor.
 Use `ui.editorInput` to obtain reference to the editable input.
-Use `ui.list` to obtain reference to the list contaier.
+Use `ui.list` to obtain reference to the list container.
 Use `ui.item` to obtain reference to the list item which is about to be selected. mouseleave|Event is renamed to `mouseout` to better communicate what it does.

 <a name='new_events'></a>